CitronsBlog/Typecho-wxProject/README.md

-# Typecho-nodejs
+# Typecho-wxProject
-Typecho API for NodeJS
+Typecho Handsome for wxProject